coumbaya/lift/README.md

 ## How to use LIFT

- 1. Capture traces of executed queries
+ 1. __Capture traces of executed queries:__

       Queries are evaluated over the Web application client http://client.linkeddatafragments.org, using the Google chrome navigator.
-The traces of executed queries, are captured in "har" format using the Web inspector tool (More utils-> Developement Utils-> Network Traffic-> Save as har with Content).
+The traces of executed queries are captured in "har" format using the Web inspector tool (More utils-> Developement Utils-> Network Traffic-> Save as har with Content).

- 2. Save traces into a database
+ 2. __Save traces into a database:__

      Traces are loaded into a DBMS of your choice, using `$ java -jar "lift.jar" -[option]` and arguments: